10 Best Things to Do in Grand Junction, Colorado

 This is one of my favorite towns in Colorado.
 It's nostalgic for me as I visited on both of my birthday weekends during my time living in Denver.
 I even took my first solo camping trip here which was something I never thought I could do on my own.

-Before moving to Colorado I had never heard of Grand Junction; it's not the typical scenery that comes to mind when you think of the Rocky mountains.
-It is much more reminiscent of Utah landscapes, but it's so worth visiting!
+Before moving to Colorado I had never heard of Grand Junction; it's not the typical scenery that comes to mind when you think of the Rocky Mountains.
+It feels much more like Utah, but it's so worth visiting.
 It's beautiful, less crowded, and one of my favorite places in Colorado.

 Getting There